By Gilly Carr

 Marcel and Jean Rossi were on the deportation list for 25 February 1943.
 The reason for their inclusion was later given by Jean Rossi, who noted that they had refused to sign papers to work for the Germans.

-What happened next to the Rossis can be pieced together through two sources: the post-war International Tracing Service records, which incorporate letters from Jean Rossi trying to trace his son; and the 1965 compensation claims, for which Jean Rossi submitted a claim for himself and his son.
+From here, we can piece together the next steps through two sources: the post-war International Tracing Service records, which incorporate letters from Jean Rossi trying to trace his son; and the 1965 compensation claims, for which Jean Rossi submitted a claim for himself and his son.

 As part of his extensive searches after the war, Jean Rossi wrote to the Red Cross on 27 February 1947, stating that